No one wants huge arms compared to a skinny body, but everyone wants toned arms that define each muscle.

 Other than that, the actual twisting movement will work on the muscles in your forearms.

 Maintaining the perfect position also asks for some core strength – in other words, you will have to flex the core too.
+Although this isn't really an essential core exercise per se, it will still help tone your core.

 Simply put, this is why these exercises are often referred to as compound exercises – they provide a thorough fitness experience and more effectiveness than other triceps exercises.